- Perennial plant that produces a basal rosette in the first year, and flowers in later years

 Status in the CKISS region

-- Brown knapweed is classified as Eradicate/Annual Control on the CKISS Annual Priority list.
+- Brown knapweed is currently classified as Contain within the CKISS region on the CKISS Annual Priority list.

-- It is classified as Regional EDRR in the parts of the region where it is not currently found.
+- Brown knapweed is classified as Prevent in the remaining parts of the region where it is not currently found.
+If you find this species in the Creston, Kaslo, Lower Arrow, Nelson, or Slocan areas, please report your sightings immediately.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.